ujjalacharya/recipe-finder/README.md

 ## Recipe Findr
-App that lets you find the recipe with the ingredient you have.
+App that lets you find the recipe with the ingredient you have!

 ### Demo:
 ![](demo.gif)